Assessing Relative Volatility/Intermittency/Energy Dissipation: Conclusion

 \section{Conclusion}

-The definition of realised relative energy dissipation introduced in this paper applies to any continuous time, real valued process $Y$.
-An extension to vector valued processes is an issue of interest, in particular in relation to the definition (\ref{threedimenergy}) of the energy dissipation in three-dimensional turbulent fields.
+We have introduced the concept of relative volatility/intermittency and we have shown how relative volatility/intermittency can be assessed using realised relative quadratic variations in the context of non-semimartingale Brownian semistationary ($\mathcal{BSS}$) processes.
+(Straightforward extensions of the methodology beyond $\mathcal{BSS}$ processes are discussed in Appendix \ref{app:fractional}.)

-The extent to which the realised volatility/intermittency/energy is an empirical counterpart of what can be conceived theoretically as relative volatility/intermittency/energy depends on the model under consideration.
-As discussed above this is the case, in particular, both under Brownian semimartingales, as these occur widely in mathematical finance and financial econometrics, and under stationary $\mathcal{BSS}$ processes.
+Realised relative quadratic variations are parameter-free statistics that provide estimates of the relative volatility/intermittency in subintervals of the full observation range, by relating the realised quadratic variation over each subinterval to the total realised quadratic variation for the entire range.
+They provide robust estimates of the relative accumulated volatility/intermittency as this develops over time and are intimately connected to the concept of relative energy dissipation in the statistical theory of turbulence.
+An extension to vector valued processes is an issue of interest, in particular in relation to the definition of the energy dissipation in three-dimensional turbulent fields.

-In the timewise stationary setting, the realised relative energy dissipation is a parameter free statistic which provides estimates of the relative energy in subintervals of the full observation range, by relating the quadratic variation over each subinterval to the total realised energy for the entire range.
-It provides robust estimates of the relative accumulated energy as this develops over time and is intimately connected to the concepts of volatility/intermittency and energy dissipation as these occur in statistical turbulence and in finance.
-This was illustrated in connection to the class of $\mathcal{BSS}$\ processes with $g$\ of the gamma form.
+Moreover, we have applied our estimation and inference methods to assess relative intermittency/energy dissipation in empirical data of atmospheric turbulence.
+In ongoing work \citep{BLP2014b}, these methods are also being applied to volatility estimation with electricity price data, which exhibit non-negligible correlations in returns that can be successfully captured by models based on $\mathcal{BSS}$ processes \citep{BNBV12a}.
+See, however, Appendix \ref{energyprices} for a preliminary analysis of electricity spot prices using the methodology developed in this paper.